liferay/liferay-docs/userGuide/en/chapters/04-web-content-management.markdown

 Adding portlets to a page is simple.
 Let's add some to our Collaboration page.

-1. In the Dockbar, select *Add ->  More*.
+1. In the Dockbar, select *Add &rarr; More*.
-2. In the window that appears, expand the *Collaboration* category.
+2. In the menu that appears, expand the *Collaboration* category.
 3. Drag the *Blogs* portlet off the Add Application window onto the right column of our page.
 4. Next, drag the *Wiki* portlet to the *left column*.